jassimabdullatheef/india-pin-map/README.md

 # india-pin-map

+Add Google Map API Key to the index.html file line 36 for production purpose.

 ## To Clean up the source data and transform to a json
 1. Install Python
 2. Prepare a virutal environment using